Artichoke Benefits and

 unusual.
 The tight leaves form the shape of a globe.

-centre of the artichoke.
+The inner leaves are tightly wrapped around the centre of the artichoke.
 The actual artichoke is the

 unopened flower bud of a perennial plant.
 Each